Everybody Loves Puppies!!

 I tell you with the gratitude and love that shines in my eyes, in the best way I know how, reminding you why you go on trying.

-I am the reason, the dogs before me are the reason, as are the ones who come after.
+the dogs before me are the reason,

 Our lives would have been wasted, our love never given, we would die if not for you.